 Tooth-Colored Dental Fillings

-Bridges are commonly used to cover a space if you’re missing one or more teeth.
-They are cemented to natural teeth surrounding the space where the tooth once stood.
+Bridge — Bridges are commonly used to cover a space caused by missing one or more teeth and are cemented to natural teeth surrounding the space where the tooth once stood.
 A traditional bridge is made by creating a crown for the teeth on either side of the space and placing a false tooth or teeth between the crowns.
-The crowns, sometimes called caps, can be supported by natural teeth.
-The false tooth or teeth are attached to the crowns and fill the empty space.
+The crown, sometimes called a cap, can be supported by natural teeth.
+The false tooth or teeth are attached to the crown and fill the empty space.
 Just like onlays and crowns, bridges are created in a dental laboratory, fitted to the teeth and cemented into place.
-A temporary bridge is created when the final restoration is custom made for the patient.
+A temporary bridge is created when the final restoration is custom made.
 A return visit is then required to fit the final bridge.

-Root canal therapy performed by Drs.
+Endodontic Therapy (Root Canal Therapy) — Root canal therapy performed by Drs.
 Thomas A. Martin & Benjamin E. Hauer in Williamsville, NY is an endodontic therapy used to address conditions affecting the pulp of a tooth, such as infection, damage, or decay.
 Even though you may not currently be experiencing any pain, the disease may still be present.
-It is important to be proactive so the treatment does not worsen.
+It is important to be proactive so any damage does not worsen.
 Root canal therapy is quite common.
 The pulp of the tooth is made up of connective tissue, blood vessels, and nerves, all of which are removed during the root canal therapy.
-When root canal therapy becomes necessary, it is because damage has been sustained to the pulp and/or the nerve(s), and they must be removed.
-Endodontic therapy involves the removal of these structures, the subsequent shaping, cleaning, and decontamination of the canals with small files and irrigating solutions, and the obturation (filling) of the decontaminated canals with an inert filling such as gutta-percha.
+Root canal therapy becomes necessary, when damage has been sustained to the pulp and nerve.
+Endodontic therapy involves the removal of these structures, the subsequent shaping, cleaning and decontamination of the canals with small files and irrigating solutions, and the replacement of the decontaminated canals with an inert filling such as gutta-percha.

 Only in the worst cases does disease cause pain so leaving root canals unattended may only lead to more costly treatments.